Executive Director, LearnImpact · Learning Systems & AI Leader · Dar es Salaam, Tanzania

 Joined as a research assistant and grew into a senior data and program design professional over six years.
 The ground-level foundation of everything that followed.

-Maudhui yangu yote ya video yanapatikana kwa Kiswahili — kwa sababu mazungumzo muhimu zaidi yanafanyika katika lugha tunayoijua vizuri.
+Maudhui ya Kiswahili kuhusu kujifunza, uongozi, na maendeleo ya kitaaluma — kwa sababu mazungumzo muhimu zaidi yanafanyika katika lugha unayoifikiria.
 Tembelea chaneli yangu ya YouTube kwa maudhui zaidi.